MinecraftForge/Documentation/docs/events/intro.md

 ```
 This event handler listens for the `EntityItemPickupEvent`, which is, as the name states, posted to the event bus whenever an `Entity` picks up an item.

 To register this event handler, use `MinecraftForge.EVENT_BUS.register()` and pass it an instance of your event handler class.
+If you want to register this handler to the mod specific event bus you should use `FMLJavaModLoadingContext.get().getModEventBus().register()` instead.

 ### Static Event Handlers